How many Amazon Echoes do you need for your home?

 Even a single Echo (4th Gen) will fill a larger room with sound.
 It can be connected to any existing speaker system you may own.
 Plus, depending on the layout of your home, Alexa might still be able to hear you from adjoining rooms.
 Wherever you need a bit of extra coverage, there's are Echo Dots (4th Gen) to fill in the gaps.

 In the kitchen

 Once you've used an AI assistant in the kitchen, you'll forget how you got by without one.
 Alexa can handle timers, read out recipes, and play music or podcasts as you prep ingredients and plate a home-cooked meal — or you can use Alexa to order a pizza instead.

 An ideal kitchen setup involves an Echo Dot with Clock on the counter or a cupboard shelf.
 Not only does this newest Dot show you the time at a glance, but it will show your timer when you ask Alexa to "set a cooking timer for 25 minutes."
 Sound quality isn't a huge priority in the kitchen, but the Dot's microphone should pick up your voice across the room or over a noisy food processor.

 In the bedrooms

 Smaller side rooms are where the affordable Echo Dots truly shine.
 Alexa is accommodating for setting morning alarms, giving you a morning rundown for news and weather, or playing music or podcasts while you unwind.

-You can get a brand new Echo Dot with Clock (4th Gen) for a reasonable price, and it's a significant improvement in sound quality and design over the older style.
+You can get a brand new Echo Dot with Clock (5th Gen) for a reasonable price, and it's a significant improvement in sound quality and design over the older style.
 Plus, you can check the time, temperature, or timers at a glance, which you can't do with the regular Dot speakers.
+The latest model also brings new features like tap-to-control, a temperature sensor, eero Wi-Fi expansion, and more.